 From #BlackLivesMatter to police-involved shootings to our current political rhetoric in the United States, our cultural consciousness around racial bias has been heightened, and we are being expected to understand these concepts with an increased level of dexterity.

-Though the core of our conversations has remained the same, the ways we talk about them and the stories we tell have changed.
+Though the core of our conversations has remained the same, the way we talk about them and the stories we tell have changed.
 We have listened, talked, and learned.
 And many of us are ready to do more.

-Our Listen.
+Our free Listen.
 Talk.
 Learn More session is designed for participants who have already attended one of our Listen.
 Talk.
 Learn sessions and have begun to ask, “What’s next?”
 The key objectives for the LTL More are:

 • Explore how the realities of power and authority influence our perceptions about the world